//

 All employees and supervisors in California must be trained.
 The law does not require employers to train independent contractors, volunteers, or unpaid interns.
 Nevertheless, prudent employers provide training to these persons to ensure a harassment-free workplace for everyone.

 Employers are not required to train employees who do not work in the State of California.
-Note, however, that other states in which employees work may have similar sexual harassment training requirements.
+However, other states in which employees work may have similar sexual harassment training requirements.

-Moreover, prudent employers will recognize that providing training to independent contractors and out-of-state employees who regularly interact with California employees is an essential component of protecting itself from harassment liability in California.
+Providing training to independent contractors and out-of-state employees who regularly interact with California employees is an essential component of protecting the company from harassment liability in California.
 As expressly stated in the law, the requirements establish a “minimum threshold” and “should not…relieve any employer” from providing any additional training necessary “to meet its obligations to take all reasonable steps necessary to prevent and correct harassment and discrimination.”
 (Cal.
 Gov. Code § 12950.1(e).)

 Are employers required to train temporary and seasonal employees?